Woomymy/custom_pages/README.md

 # Custom pages

-My custom HTML pages for woomy.ovh subdomains.
+My custom HTML pages for woomy.be subdomains.
 Feel free to use in all your projects